ken-oneill/ken-oneill/README.md

 ### My current goal

-My straightforward work goal is to support colleagues to make contributions to open-source coding (R language) for Social Security Scotland's statistics publications, such as <a href="https://github.com/ScotGovAnalysis/sssstats">sssstats R package</a>.
+My straightforward work goal is to support colleagues to make contributions to open-source coding (R language) for Social Security Scotland's statistics publications, such as <a href="https://github.com/ScotGovAnalysis/sssstats">sssstats R package</a> and a few other packages currently set as 'private' repositories for the time being.

 ### Short career summary
 ```yaml